ViunesC/3105_algorithms/readme.md

 For personal archives only

 ### How to run the code
 For every algorithm, there is a piece of code for testing.
-I've comment-out all of them since it's designed to be mutually exclusive.
+I've comment-out all of them since they are designed to be mutually exclusive.
 Pick one you want and un-comment them, then compile and run main.cpp

 ### List of problems and algorithm (more to come):
 1. Stable Matching - Gale Shapley algorithm